-As expected, the effective extrapolation range was higher for the lower c LPFs set (set 1) as compared to the higher c LPFs set (set 2).
 The range of extrapolation is limited mainly due to the series truncation, N, the value of which should be at least greater than $2c/\pi$ for performing extrapolation.
-We also verified the effective extrapolation range that can be achieved analytically by using simple sinusoidal signals, for which the analytical expressions are known [8].
-We found that using LPFs set 1, the truncation value N was mostly equal to 100 (out of the total order of n = 101 being considered), while using LPFs set 2 it was more or less close to 300 (out of n = 601); both greater than their corresponding $2c/\pi$ values, thus allowing signal extrapolation.
+We also verified the effective extrapolation range that can be achieved analytically by using simple sinusoidal signals, for which the analytical expressions are known [7].
+We found that for the particular LPFs set used, the truncation value N was more or less equal to 100 (out of the total order of n = 101 being considered), which is much greater than $2c/\pi$ (with $c = 20\pi$ , this equals 40 < 100), thus allowing signal extrapolation.